AReaL

 - Customize algorithms with AReaL-lite

-AReaL is under active development.
-We plan to have minor releases weekly and major releases monthly.
-Community engagement and contributions are extremely welcome.
-We are also hiring interns and full-time employees with open positions in both the US and China.
+AReaL is under active development with planned minor releases weekly and major releases monthly.
+We warmly welcome community engagement and contributions.
+We are also actively hiring interns and full-time employees with open positions in both the US and China.

-We would like to note that major contributors are from the RL Lab at Ant Research and the Institute for Interdisciplinary Information Sciences, Tsinghua University.
+We gratefully acknowledge that major contributors are from the AReaL Team at Ant Group and the Institute for Interdisciplinary Information Sciences, Tsinghua University.

-Our team has also received invaluable assistance from the following groups (listed in alphabetical order):
+We have also received invaluable assistance from the following groups (listed alphabetically):

 -